 Premium class seat and business class seat represent the top 2 luxurious services on China CRH trains.
 Seating structures inside such kinds of coach can be varied from 2+1, 1+2 to 1+1.
 Premium and business class seats follows the uniform CRH train seat numbering convention and use Arabic number + English letter combination for seat number: the number indicates the seat row and the letters including A, C and F to differentiate window seat with aisle seat.
 Again we'd like to use the photo to tell the layout of premium or business class seats.

 ☝ This is an 1+2 seating structure for business class seats.

 ☝ This is a 2+1 seating structure for business class seats.

 ☝ This is an 1+1 seating structure for business class seats.

-☝ Seating Chart on the No. 1 coach of Fuxing bullet train.
+☝ Seating map on the No. 1 coach of Fuxing bullet train.
 The coach has both business class seats and first class seats inside.

-By now, you must have well understood how seats on the CRH trains are arranged and how the seat numbers are formulated with photo maps we provided.
-If you find this article useful, please share the link to others through your social media account, travel blogs and etc. With any question, please leave your comment here and we will reply.
+By now, you must have well understood how seats on China's high speed bullet trains are arranged and how the seat numbers are formulated with photo maps we provided.
+If you find this article useful, please share it.